muratk5n/thirdwave/en/README.md

 Bad bad bad...

-"That's because the lithium salts in the battery are self-oxidizing, which means that they can't be "starved out" like a traditional fire."
+"Lithium salts in the battery are self-oxidizing, which means that they can't be "starved out" like a traditional fire."

 ---